 4. No assistance is to be obtained from commercial organizations that sell or lease research help or written papers.

 5. With respect to all written work, proper footnotes and attribution are required.
+Plagiarism is a violation of academic and intellectual integrity.